top of page

 Construction of Lesser Horseshoe Bat Roosts

-These summer roosts can be built by the patricipant and located in areas which would benefit foraging Lesser Horseshoe Bats to roost overnight.
+These summer roosts can be built by the participant and located in areas which would benefit foraging Lesser Horseshoe Bats to roost overnight.
 The overall aim of the action is to reconnect isolated populations of Lesser Horseshoe Bat by installing roost boxes at strategic locations between isolated populations.

 Night Roost (Vincent Wildlife Trust)